Providing universal access to high-quality computer science programming

 - ECE Outreach

-K-12 students are invited to participate in Gelfand Outreach workshops which are held on several Saturdays during the academic year and week-long session during the summer.
-Programs are developed by Carnegie Mellon University faculty, students and staff; all are designed to be rigorous, educational, STEM focused, hands-on and fun!
+Workshops for K-12 students, held on several Saturdays during the academic year and a week-long summer session.
+Programs are developed by Carnegie Mellon University faculty, students and staff; all are designed to be rigorous, educational, STEM focused, hands-on and fun.

 After-school programs where local university students from Carnegie Mellon teach and mentor local 7th and 8th grade students.